Python-SIP/sip/docs/api_12.rst

     :param buffer_info:
         if this is not ``NULL``, and the object implements the buffer protocol, then the buffer information is returned in this structure.
-There should be a corresponding call to :c:func:`sipReleaseBuffer`.
+There should be a corresponding call to :c:func:`sipReleaseBufferInfo`.
     :return:
         > 0 if the object supports the buffer protocol and the buffer information was returned (if requested).
 0 if the object does not